Artesno/redmine-theme/README.md

 Regrettably, optional file include is not possible in Sass, so I would recommend creating a new file, e.g. `src/sass/_custom-variables.scss` and importing it a the beginning of the `application.scss` file.
 That way all the variables with the `!default` flag could be overridden.

-The path `src/sass/_custom-variables.scss` is added to `.gitignore` so it should make upgrading PurpleMine with keeping your changes rather painless, given that the only thing you changed in PurpleMine's source was adding this one line with `@import "custom-variables";`.
+The path `src/sass/_custom-variables.scss` is added to `.gitignore` so it should make upgrading DITMine with keeping your changes rather painless, given that the only thing you changed in DITMine's source was adding this one line with `@import "custom-variables";`.

 If you need to customize styles for [Redmine Backlogs][redmine_backlogs] remember to include your `_custom-variables.scss` in `src/sass/plugins/redmine_backlogs/_common.scss`.